We live in a Responsive Design world now. If you are working on a WordPress…

 When you click the “Publish” button, you’ll be given a few different ways to add this slideshow to your site.
 (Protip: Click the share arrow in the top right corner to bring this info up at any time).
 Just copy and paste the shortcode into your post or page, or copy the template tag right into your theme’s template files, and you’re all set.

 You’ll notice that everything is set up very well.
-Soliloquy is built to be lightweight, so it loads pretty quickly, and works in just about every theme.
+Soliloquy is built to be lightweight, so it loads pretty quickly and works in just about every theme.
 It’s built to expand to the width of a container by default, so as your responsive site scales, so will your slider.
 And yes, touch-swipe is supported on mobile devices.

-But there’s a bit more that you can do.
+But there’s a bit more than you can do.
 When you click the “Click Here to Insert Slides” you will see a tab at the top that allows you to select “Video Slides” or “HTML Slides”.
 Using these tabs, you can embed videos directly from YouTube, Vimeo or Wistia.
 Or you can add any block of HTML that you want.
 And if you have the “Featured Content” add-on enabled, then you can also create a slideshow of posts, pulling automatically from categories, tags, or any other parameters you want to set.

 Clicking the “Config” link on any slider will bring you to a full list of options for customizing your slider.
 Chose a theme for the slider (with a couple of extra themes bundled in an add-on), set the dimensions of your images (which, remember, will be responsive), and choose the exact parameters of your transition (scroll, fade, etc.).
-There are about two dozens options in total, ranging from whether or not transitions should autostart, to image sizes on mobile, to whether or not to use CSS transitions.
+There are about two dozens of options in total, ranging from whether or not transitions should autostart, to image sizes on mobile, to whether or not to use CSS transitions.
 I would go through them all here, but there are a lot of them.
 Instead, I’d recommend checking out the documentation, which goes through all of these options for you, and most of them are self-explanatory.

 The last tab for your slider is the “Misc” tab.
 This has a few more options if you want a bit more control over the look and feel of your slider.
 You can start by giving the slider a title and slug, which is how you will refer to it in your shortcode.
 Below that, you can add custom CSS classes if you want to add a bit of styling yourself.
 But if you want to fully style your slider with CSS, make sure you have the CSS add-on, and then scroll down to the bottom to the “Custom Slider CSS” textbox.
 Here, you will see instructions for customizing your slider, which will give you the HTML ID of the slider’s container, allowing you to add as much CSS as you need.
 Each of your sliders has it’s own custom CSS, so you can easily customize the look and feel of each one individually.